-When you’re swept away by love and filled with the promise of a life partner, the mere thought of breaking up feels silly.
+When you’re swept away by love and filled with the promise of a life partner, the mere thought of a break up or divorce feels silly.
 After all, it’s forever and ever, amen, right?

 Unfortunately, not always.
-It’s not a rosy statistic to share — but 50% of marriages in the United States sadly end in divorce.
-(Avoid piling onto that stat in your relationship: We’ve got some couples and money tips here, here and here.)
-When faced with healing a broken heart and determining the next chapter of life, dealing with money matters just makes the whole process that much more stressful.
+It’s not a rosy statistic — but more than 40% of marriages in the United States end in divorce.
+When faced with healing a broken heart and determining the next chapter of life, thinking about how to financially protect yourself in a divorce (other money matters) can make the whole process that much more stressful.

-In addition to finding your footing as a newly single person, you also have to consider how bills will be paid moving forward, says Erin Wood, the vice president of wealth planning at Carson Group.
-To add to the financial stress of divorce, some revengeful ex-spouses can wreak havoc in the courtroom, costing more than a pretty penny.
+In addition to finding your footing as a newly single person, you’ll have to consider how bills will be paid moving forward, says Erin Wood, the vice president of wealth planning at Carson Group.
+To add to the financial stress of divorce, some vengeful ex-spouses can wreak havoc in the courtroom, costing you even more.

 Here are eight ways to protect your assets during the difficult experience of going through a divorce: